UN committee weighs in on French right-to-die case

 FRANCOIS NASCIMBENI, AFP/File

-"This is a great accomplishment: finally, a specialised body will be able to consider the merits of the case," Triomphe said.
+"Finally, a specialised body will be able to consider the merits of the case," he told AFP late Saturday.

 "Is it right for him to be in a palliative care service... or should he be in a specialised unit?"